CCob/BeaconEye/README.md

 ## Caveats

-BeaconEye currently supports 64 bit 4.x HTTP/HTTPS beacons only.
+BeaconEye can detect all beacon types but only monitor HTTP/HTTPS beacons.
 At present, only command output is decoded and not command requests.
 See TODO list below for a full list of intended features.

 BeaconEye should be considered **ALPHA**, I'm keen to get feedback on 4.x beacons that cannot be detected or where the malleable C2 profile has not been parsed correctly resulting in incorrect decoding of output.